Doreen Mirembe

-Doreen Mirembe (born 4 October 1987), is a Ugandan actress, filmmaker, producer, founder of Amani (a film company) and dental assistant at Pan Dental Surgery.
+Doreen Mirembe (born 4 October 1987), is a Ugandan actress, filmmaker, producer, and founder of Amani Production House.
+She is also a dental assistant at Pan Dental Surgery.
 She has acted in numerous films and TV series as well as producing her own movies.

 Career

 In addition to several films and television commercials, Mirembe has appeared in TV series such as Deception NTV as Dr. Stephanie and Nana Kagga's Beneath The Lies as Miriam.
 She founded Amani House, her own film company.
 Her first film A Dog Story was an experimental film which garnered many nominations for Best Short Film and won two awards for Best Actor and Best Actress in a Short Film at the Pearl International Film Festival in 2006.
 She later produced her second and third film titled Nectar and Kafa Coh respectively.

 Mirembe is an active in-service dental assistant at Pan Dental Surgery, Kampala.